magepeopleteam/mage-eventpress/readme.txt

   This addon gives administrators the ability to choose whether the event Attendee/user form will be displayed on the event details page or on the checkout page.
 By default, this form is displayed on the event details page.

 👉[Event Duplicator Addon](https://mage-people.com/product/woocommerce-event-duplicator-addon/) 👈
-  This is must needed addon if someone like to duplicate any event.
+  This is must much-needed addon if someone likes to duplicate any event.

 👉[Related Event Addon](https://mage-people.com/product/related-events-addon-for-event-manager/)👈